 You can use this form to send me a note.
 I can't promise I'll reply to everyone, but I'll try.
 The best way to communicate with me is to subscribe to the show via our Patreon page at bobcescashow.com.
 Use the "Stalk Bob" links on the above right of this page for Bob's social media.
 His personal Facebook page is here.

 A Word About Blogger JM Ashby

-For nearly 10 years now, JM Ashby has been blogging here and keeping up the flow of news and insightful commentary between Bob's podcasts.
+For nearly 10 years now, Jordan Ashby has been blogging here and keeping up the flow of news and insightful commentary between Bob's podcasts.
 You can follow his posts under the "Latest Posts by JM Ashby" banner on the main page or via his archive here.
-You can support his work by contributing to him here.
+You can support her work by contributing to her here.

 All About Bob (So Far)

 Hosted by political writer Bob Cesca, The Bob Cesca Show launched on February 4, 2010 with the short-lived title "The Bob & Elvis Show."
 A year later, following the departure of Elvis Dingeldein, the show changed its name to "The Bob & Chez Show" with the addition of news producer and writer Chez Pazienza in the Summer of 2011 -- lasting until Chez's tragic death in February 2017 when the show changed its name yet again to "The Bob Cesca Show."
 For many years, we premiered one show per week before adding a second weekly show in May 2015 and a third, a Wednesday interview show, in August 2018.